gruppe-i-co-design/paper/paper.md

 # Division of work

 In this project, we collaborated closely together as a group to maximize learning and discussion.
 Most of the tasks were done together at the University of South-Eastern Norway.
 This included discussions about which algorithms we would choose and why, and also the hardware implementation activities.
-Further we also completed two of the three software implementations together.
+Further, we also completed two of the three software implementations together.
 The work on the report was done separately, but with close collaboration through Slack.

 ASMD and FSMD diagrams were firstly drawn on a blackboard and then digitized by Rahmat and Anders.
 Everyone participated in the creation of the first and the second draft of the report, while Anders, Rahmat and Ole finalized the report.
 Anders implemented the software code for the linear cell sort algorithm.
 Ole worked on the IP implementation and structured the final report.
 Rahmat also worked on IP implementation, created a visual explanation for the algorithms and extracted the utilization data from the different implementations.